 Valuation Techniques Market Data Approach A process of comparing the subject property being appraised to similar comparable properties recently sold or being offered for sale.
 Cost Approach A process of determining the cost to reproduce or replace in new condition the assets appraised in accordance with current market prices for similar assets, with allowance for accrued depreciation on physical wear and tear, and obsolescence.

-Significant Unobservable Innuts Reproduction Cost New The cost to create a virtual replica of the existing structure, employing the same design and similar building materials.
-Size Size of lot in terms of area.
+Significant Unobservable Reproduction Cost New Size Size of lot in terms of area.
 Evaluate if the lot size of property or comparable conforms to the average cut of the lots in the area and estimate the impact of lot size differences on land value.
 Shape Particular form or configuration of the lot.
 A highly irregular shape limits the usable area whereas an ideal lot configuration maximizes the usable area of the lot which is associated in designing an improvement which conforms with the highest and best use of the property.
 Location Location of comparative properties whether on a Main Road, or secondary road.
 Road width could also be a consideration if data is available.
 As a rule, properties located along a Main Road are superior to properties located along a secondary road.
-Time Element "An adjustment for market conditions is made if general property values have appreciated or depreciated since the transaction dates due to inflation or deflation or a change in investors' percentions of the market is the amount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.
+Time Element "An adjustment for market conditions is made if general property values have appreciated or depreciated since the transaction dates due to inflation or deflation or a change in investors' perceptions of the market over time".
+In which case, the current data is superior to historic data.

-Significant Unobservable Inputs

-Discount Generally, asking prices in ads posted for sale are negotiable.
-Discount
+Significant Unobserval ble Inputs Discount Generally, asking prices in ads posted for sale are negotiable.
+Discount is the amount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.
 Corner influence Bounded by two (2) roads.